TariqAHassan/alsek/docs/index.md

 Here we can see the name of the original task was "add" and that it was enqueued on the "math_ops" queue.
-We can also see more advanced information, such as the backoff procedure that will be used in the case of retries as well as the mechanism that will use to execute the task.
+We can also see more advanced information, such as the backoff procedure that will be used in the case of retries as well as the mechanism that will be use to execute the task.
 (In this case, the _Worker Pool_ will execute the task in a distinct process.)

 In order for this message to be processed, we will need to start up a worker pool.